Welcome to the NKHS counseling page!

 Financial aid night:

 College bound seniors and their parents are strongly encouraged to attend financial aid night on 11/18 at 6PM.
 This will be a virtual event hosted by the ICC financial aid office.
 Learn about state/federal student aid (FAFSA) and more.
-Link to meeting will be posted in the near future.
+More info here!

 Virtual High School Visits: every Tuesday and Wednesday from 10-11am, and every Thursday from 7-9pm (excluding holidays).
 Beginning Sept.
 22 and ending Dec.
 17. Students, parents, and high school representatives can drop in anytime to learn more about Itasca: www.itascacc.edu/hsvisit